DallanQ/lost_ruins_of_arnak/Manual.md

 > Artifacts is represented by a blue jug.

 2. **Fear.** Place the *Fear* cards on the marked space.
 They are all the same, so place them face up.
-> Fear is represented by a demon's face with fiery eyes.
+> *Fear* card is represented by a demon's face with fiery eyes.

 3. **Items.** Shuffle the items deck face down and place it on the marked space.
 > Items is represented by a hand trowel.